Outsourced Chief Investment Officer (OCIO)

 Our Outsourced Chief Investment Officer Asset Class Selection

-One of the most vital components of Cornerstone's role as outsourced chief investment officer is asset class determination.
-Listed below, is the process that Cornerstone utilizes to determine acceptable asset classes or to consider adding an additional class.
+One of the most vital components of Cornerstone's role as outsourced chief investment officers is asset class determination.
+Listed below is the process that Cornerstone utilizes to determine acceptable asset classes or to consider adding an additional class.
 Cornerstone will develop these assumptions and add asset classes to portfolios if necessary.
 Our team uses several software programs to conduct such analysis.
 Here is our process:

 • Step 1: Select basic asset classes that may be acceptable